 Because a key goal of the program is to be inclusive and barrier-free, it is open to anyone without regard to previous playwriting experience.
 Applications to INKubator are invited year-round with no deadline and accepted electronically through the submission portal on our website.

-To be considered for INKubator, interested parties must apply through the submissions portal on Neptune’s website.
+To be considered for INKubator, interested parties must fill out the application form on Neptune’s website.

 All submissions must include: